swedenconnect/IETF-SVT/svt-main/draft-santesson-svt.md

 - sig_ref -- A Object&lt;SigReference&gt; data type that contains reference information identifying the target signature.
 This parameter MUST be present.

-- sig_data_ref -- A \[Object&lt;SignedData&gt;\] data type that contains an array of references to Signed Data that was signed by the target electronic signature.
+- sig_data_ref -- A \[Object&lt;SignedDataReference&gt;\] data type that contains an array of references to Signed Data that was signed by the target electronic signature.
 This parameter MUST be present.

 - signer_cert_ref -- A Object&lt;CertReference&gt; data type that references the signer's certificate and optionally reference to a supporting certification path that was used to verify the target electronic signature.
 This parameter MUST be present.